AyushSehrawat/custom-codespace/README.md

 #### Future Goals 🌟 :
 - [x] Implementation to install latest mongodb version ( currently causes error and have to start and keep it open )
+- [x] Separate some stuff depending on usage
 - [ ] Maybe cookiecutter version of this?
 - [ ] Make the same for different database